 Structure and workings of major parts of the United States national government, such as the Constitution, the presidency, Congress, the courts, the electoral process, and others.
 How these institutions help Americans deal with significant current issues.
-Offered: Fall, spring.

 POS202U • Introduction to International Relations.
 3 Credits.